atlassian-archive/dataschool/dataschool/_chapters/data-governance/why-build-a-data-lake.md

 ### This stage is right for you if

-* You need unique or combined charts/dashboards for cloud application sources like SalesForce
+* You need unique or combined charts/dashboards for cloud application sources like Salesforce
 * Your charts and dashboards will be created by a core set of people who will all be able to learn the in's and outs of the structure of the messy data
 * You're intimidated by data modeling (but just don't be - that's why we have this book)
 * You cannot spare the time for even light data modeling and are okay for now with the technical debt you're taking on